 Level up your tracing

 The next time your team finds themselves in a customer-related troubleshooting session, they can make their lives – and yours – easier in one simple way.
 By using Rookout’s live debugger and viewing debug data complemented by the new Tracing view.
-This holistic view ensures a seamless and powerful debugging experience
+This holistic view ensures a seamless and powerful cloud debugging experience